hellonarrativ/api-docs/docs/feeds.rst

 Formatting
 ----------

 We currently support CSV and XML file formats and zip and gzip compressed files.
-Please ensure the fields GTIN (or SKU if unavailable), Product URL and Stock Status are included in the file.
+Please ensure all fields adhere to our `formatting requirements`_.
 You can view a `sample file`_ here.

 Send via FTP
 ------------